alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

 ```
 Some problems can occur with bind mounts:
  - if you bind mount a host path into a service's container, the path must exist on every swarm node.
- - The Docker swarm mode scheduler may reschedule a running service containers at any time if they became unhealthly or unreachable
+ - The Docker swarm mode scheduler may reschedule a running service containers at any time if they became unhealthy or unreachable
  - Host bind mounts are completely non-portable.
-When you use bind mounts, there is no guarantee that your application will run the same way in developement as it does in production.
+When you use bind mounts, there is no guarantee that your application will run the same way in development as it does in production.

 # Manage sensitive data with Docker secrets
-A _secret_ is a blob of data (such a password, SSH private key, SSl certificate...) that should not be trasmetted over a network or store unencrypted in a Dockerfile or in your application's source code.
+A _secret_ is a blob of data (such a password, SSH private key, SSl certificate...) that should not be transmitted over a network or store unencrypted in a Dockerfile or in your application's source code.

-When you add a secret to the swarm, Docker sends the secret to the swarm manager over a mutual TLS connecton.
+When you add a secret to the swarm, Docker sends the secret to the swarm manager over a mutual TLS connection.
 The location of the mount point within the container defaults to `/run/secrets/<secret_name` (Linux containers) or `C:\ProgramData\Docker\secrets` (Windows containers).

 # Scale the service
-In order to scale the service in the swarm, access to manager and then execute:
+In order to scale the service in the swarm, access to a manager and then execute:
 ```
 docker service scale <SERVICE-ID>=<NUMBER-OF-TASKS>
 ```
 Docker Swarm doesn't implement any tool to scale up or down in accordance to load factor.
 To achieve this feature you can use [Orbiter](https://github.com/gianarb/orbiter).

 <h1 style="color:red" id="play">Let's play!!!</h1>
 Let's try Docker Swarm.
 We are going to create a single, usual container on Docker Engine, with Apache Webserver (`httpd` Docker image), and try to saturate it with `Apache Benchmark` tool.
-After that, we are going to create a Docker Swarm Service and try to see if the network is able to resist to `Apache Benchmark` with same amount of request.
+After that, we are going to create a Docker Swarm Service and try to see if the network is able to resist to `Apache Benchmark` with the same amount of request.

 ### Docker standard container
 We deploy a service, starting a container with the following command: